skillrepos/copilot-ext/labs.md

 **Purpose: In this lab, we'll look at how to use Copilot to help quickly get up to speed on any project**

 1. For our labs in this workshop, we have a set of code that implements a simple to-do app, written in Python with a toolkit called Flask.
+We interact with it via curl commands for simplicity.
 The files for this app are in a subdirectory named app.
 Change into that directory in the terminal.

 ```
 cd app